 So when I did start feeling confident in my ability to visit Europe, only after five years of working and saving, I planned to go big.
 Who knew when I would get another chance?
 I decided to take an entire month off work, the majority of which would be unpaid vacation time, and hit as many destinations and city planning landmarks as I could.
 I settled on March 2020 about ten months in advance.
 Conveniently it started on a Sunday, making it easier to keep track of the dates on my complex itinerary, but more importantly I knew March would be a quiet lull between the summer tourism season and the hardest winter weather, but still a time of mountain snow.

 Indeed – I was going to snowboard in Europe!
 My dad had always dreamed of cutting powder in the Alps, and so we planned for him and my older brother to meet me in Switzerland for a few days of skiing.
 After traveling solo for about two-and-a-half weeks, I would have stayed with them in Zermatt, a small Swiss town that prohibits private cars and offers pistes that run over the border into Italy.
-Later, I was going to meet up with my significant other in Rome, and fly home together from Spain.
+Later, I was going to meet up with my partner (now wife) in Rome, and fly home together from Spain.

 After reading a lot of travel blogs and advice online, I started booking flights, trains, hostels, and tours in November 2019, spreading out the expenses over several months.
 My plan was to visit 16 cities across 13 countries, travel by train for legs under eight hours and fly for other segments, sleep on the cheap in hostels, eat out and collect a few souvenirs, maybe pretend to speak German, and spend most of my time walking and wandering.
 I bought my first multi-day backpack and spent a lot of time mulling over the clothes and personal items that would make my travel most efficient and comfortable.
 I bought a French sim card for my phone and put together a handy waterproof binder with copies of bookings, identification, and emergency numbers.
 I picked up no less than eight different currencies to have some cash on hand.